About that Antarctic contract rebid...

 Some months before the official dedication of the new South Pole Station, speculation started to emerge about the next contract rebid.
 Of course, based on history (such as what you've seen on this page) it was not unexpected.
 The rumors started to fly in 2007, and the prospective bidders started to position and posture.
 Finally, early in 2008 some official news started to come out....

-There are two official sites of interest...the first is NSF's announcement of what is happening...first posted in April 2008 and updated quite a bit since then.
+There are two official sites of interest...the first is NSF's announcement of what was happening...first posted in April 2008 and updated quite a bit since then.
 Currently this page includes the latest and greatest general schedule for the bidding and award.
 The "historical information" link includes a redacted summary of the current RPSC contract. and there are other "reading room" links to general (and not so general) USAP program information of interest to bidders as well as the rest of us.
 And there are other links...including the one to FBO.gov, the official US Government procurement site for this contract.
 The fbo.gov site continues to be updated as the contracting effort proceeds and continually gets extended...as of July 2008 it included a fairly extensive preliminary RFP (request for proposals) as well a general summary of the contract scope of work and an ever-lengthening list of potential bidders.
 An interesting resource.
 Note that ANYONE can access this site, no logins or secret passwords are needed.
 Watch this space....